MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Process owner*: Director of Operations.

-- *Stakeholders*: Operations team, Platform team, Data team
+- *Stakeholders*: Operations team, platform team, and data team.

-- *Escalation path*: Operations team (24/7) and Data team on-call engineer.
+- *Escalation path*: Operations team (24/7), data team on-call engineer.

-- *Business impact*: This flow supports monitoring and continuous improvement objectives for the business.
-It requires as much redundancy and resiliency as feasible.
-The operations team should strive to recover this flow from failure, so they don't miss important information and warnings.
-If this flow doesn't meet the expected availability, there's a risk of missing problems in production, which can cause serious consequences.
-The operations department has set a target of 99% uptime 24 hours a day, 7 days a week.
-Downtime for maintenance should be planned 48 hours in advance.
+- *Business impact*: This flow is essential for the business's monitoring and continuous improvement efforts.
+It needs to be as redundant and resilient as possible.
+The operations team is responsible for quickly restoring this flow after any failure to avoid missing critical information and warnings.
+If the flow fails to achieve the expected availability, there's a risk of overlooking production issues, potentially leading to severe consequences.
+To mitigate this risk, the operations department aims for 99% uptime, 24/7.
+Any maintenance-related downtime should be scheduled at least 48 hours in advance.

 - *Criticality rating*: Medium.